djeada/Vtk-Examples/notes/09_custom_filters_and_algorithms.md

 #### Implementing the Custom Filter

-Below is an expanded Python example demonstrating how to carry out this custom distance filter for polygonal data.
+Below is an example demonstrating how to carry out this custom distance filter for polygonal data.
 We’ll subclass `vtkPolyDataAlgorithm` and override the `RequestData()` method, where we do all our distance computations.

 ```python
 import vtk